 Code of Conduct for Students

-Code of Conduct 2013–2015
+Code of Conduct 2015–2017

 2. Attend and be punctual for all lessons, tutorials, enrichment activities, registrations and any other commitments.
 Take responsibility for making up any work missed through absence.

 6. Dress in a manner which is appropriate for a working environment and not in a manner which is extreme or distracting, or a potential health & safety risk.
-Suitable sportswear is expected for enrichment activities.
+Suitable sportswear is expected for some enrichment activities.

 9. The College has a policy of zero tolerance towards violence.
 Any form of violent and/or intimidating behaviour or behaviour which is likely to lead to violence, whether in College or reported from outside College, will be treated as a very serious disciplinary offence.
 It is a criminal offence to carry an offensive weapon and the College has the right to search you.
 The police will be involved, if necessary.

-10. Respect the College environment and all the books and resources provided to help your studies.
+11. Respect the College environment and all the books and resources provided to help your studies.
 Take care when using computer equipment in the College so that it is not harmed in any way.
 Use it only for work and do not attempt to alter, copy or load software on to the College computers.
 Do not send or receive any obscene, offensive or illegal content.

-12. Be aware of and follow the College health and safety policy.
+13. Be aware of and follow the College health and safety policy.
 When in College, you must wear your ID badge and make sure it is visible at all times.
 This is compulsory for security reasons.
-You must dress in a way that allows you to be immediately recognisable in relation to your photo on your UD card – exceptions to this rule must be approved by the Principal.
+You must dress in a way that allows you to be immediately recognisable in relation to your photo on your ID card – exceptions to this rule must be approved by the Principal.
 If you repeatedly fail to comply with this requirement, you will be excluded from the College.

-14. You must not drive or be driven onto the College premises.
+15. You must not drive or be driven onto the College premises.

-If you fail to observe the code of conduct, the disciplinary policy will be implemented.
+If you fail to observe the Code of Conduct, the Disciplinary Policy will be implemented.
 This can lead to exclusion from the College.